Children's rights education: Early initiatives

 Further examples of early initiatives were in classrooms in Cape Breton, Canada, in the late 1990s.
 Curriculum materials based on the Convention were developed in collaboration with children and their teachers for three grade levels.
 At the grade 6 level (children aged 11 to 13 years), education focused on introducing child rights in terms of their relevance to the individual child.
 Issues included healthy living, personal safety, families and family life, drug use, and decision-making.
 For example, to learn about their right to protection from narcotics, students role-played children and drug dealers and examined ways of dealing with pressure to try or sell drugs.
 At the grade 8 level (ages 13 to 15 years), the focus was on relationships of relevance to the child.
 The curriculum included units on sexuality, youth justice, child abuse, and exploitation.
 For example, students analyzed popular song lyrics to discuss how rights in sexuality are represented in music, and they completed cartoons that involved the competing considerations of freedom of speech and rights against discrimination.
 The grade 12 curriculum (for ages 17 to 19) expanded the sphere of children’s rights knowledge with application to global issues.
 These issues included war-affected children and child labour.
-At this level, activities included holding a mock UN Conference on war-affected children where small groups had responsibility for representing the players at the conference, and a sweatshop talk show in which groups researched child labor and then held a talk show to discuss their findings.
+At this level, activities included holding a mock UN Conference on war-affected children where small groups had responsibility for representing the players at the conference, a sweatshop talk show in which groups researched child labor, a talk show to discuss their findings.